richcole/Tockit/java/applications/docco/readme.txt

 can be found in the help menu and in the documentation subfolder.
 You find the licence for the program in the main folder and the licences for the libraries used in the folder named "libs".
 To run it you need a Java JRE/JDK of version 1.4 or higher, then just run the start script for your platform.
+It has been tested against various Sun JDKs on Windows and Linux as well as the free GCJ-based Java stack on Linux (use "-usePlatformLnF" to make that work).

 Enjoy the program and feel free to send feedback to tockit-general@lists.sf.net.